Entrepreneur, marketer, retailer, communicator, writer, cheerleader, doer

 As the owner of Market Alley Wines, I never missed an opportunity to teach and engage the community.
 I taught Wine Appreciation at Monmouth College (for credit!) and offered the same class to the community every year.
 I mentored entrepreneurial students and well as other businesses.
 Sponsored and judged of Shops of Monmouth Small Business Competition.
 Organized, hosted and catered multiple events including multi-course wine dinners, retirement parties, showers, weddings and reunions.
 Hosted numerous charity events that raised thousands of dollars for local organizations.

-Managing the day-to-day store operations, maintaining high store standards and conditions, and fostering a positive environment, which provides consistent fast, efficient, and friendly service.
-Create the tone and personality of the store by being an advocate of training, customer service, product knowledge and education, and a demonstrated commitment to the mission of Contrast Coffee.
+Managed the day-to-day store operations, maintained high store standards and conditions, and fostered a positive environment, which provided consistent fast, efficient, and friendly service.
+Created the tone and personality of the store by being an advocate of training, customer service, product knowledge and education, and a demonstrated commitment to the mission of Contrast Coffee.
 Responsible for hiring, training and performance management of all staff, inventory management, customer service, and creation of store goals and promotions to maximize profits.
 Responsible for leading all team members in the efficient and profitable operation.
 Living proof that gray is the new green.

 Developed a detailed data-based business plan for a multi-service wine shop.
 Opened shop featuring bottled wine, craft beer, high-end distilled bourbons, ryes and scotches, wine by the glass, small-plate snacks, retail sales, live music and special events.
-Grew business to over $300,000 per year in gross sales.
-Doubled size of store in early 2014.
+Doubled size of store and seating in early 2014.
 Trained and managed staff (as well as numerous interns) focused on excellence in customer service.
 Won numerous local, regional and national awards.
 Developed exit plan and successfully sold business (due to relocation to Upper Peninsula Michigan) in June 2017.